 Forces of Change

 There are many forces of change that are shifting the landscape of the funeral market today.
 These include changing technology, changing religious views, dispersed families, and our society’s limited experience with death.
-In this blog, let’s look at how technology has changed what consumers expect from a buying experience and what we can do about it.
+In this article, let’s look at how technology has changed, what consumers expect from a buying experience, and what we can do about it.

 The Impact of the Internet